RedHat-Middleware-Workshops/dayinthelife-streaming/docs/install.md

     cd dayinthelife-streaming/support/install/ansible/
     ```

-1. Run the Ansible playbook. if you are running in bastion, please use sudo to have the right permission.
+1. Run the Ansible playbook.
+The fool-proof way is to run it from the bastion server.
+Otherwise, if you are confident your local Ansible / Python libraries are the latest and greatest, you can try running the playbook from your own machine (at your own risk).

+    Own machine:

     ```bash
     bash -c "ansible-playbook -i inventory/inventory.example playbooks/openshift/install.yaml"